nograx/ioBroker.zendure-solarflow/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
-### 5.2.0-alpha.2 (2026-08-27)

-- Fix typo

-### 5.2.0-alpha.1 (2026-08-27)

-- Send inverseMaxPower on first payload of setDeviceAutomationInOutLimit.
-- Set autoModel and acMode to 0 if necessary

-### 5.2.0-alpha.0 (2026-08-25)
+### **WORK IN PROGRESS**

 - This version changes the function 'setDeviceAutomationInOutLimit' of Hyper 2000 to use 'hemsEP' function instead of 'deviceAutomation'.
-It's the same commands sent from the HEMS cloud to the device if using the cloud HEMS.
 Big thanks to **FireSon** from the team of the Home Assistant Integration for Zendure for clarification and details!
 - Fix setting of 0-values to battery states

 ### 5.1.0 (2026-08-20)